-As far as the production phase is concerned, an aggregate planning of plants, according to the global requirements of the distribution system, can be an advantage, because it becomes possible to shift production from one plant to another, to improve the development of plants and to optimize fluctuation in the rate of change [18].
+As far as the production macrophase is concerned, an aggregate planning of plants, according to the global requirements of the distribution system, can be an advantage: because it becomes possible to shift production from one plant to another, to improve the development of plants and to optimize fluctuation in the rate of change [19].

-Recent methodologies for cost accounting and for performance measurement, including response time, are important in all the phases.
+Recent methodologies for cost accounting and for performance measurement, including response time, are important in all the macrophases (see in Table 1).

-Technologies
+iii) Technologies

-One of the main competitive advantages derives from the transfer of advanced innovations in process technologies, information technology, and product, raw-material and components technologies.
-Similarities of products and processes within the company help the transfer of technological improvements.
-High-tech firms, in which intangible assets are fundamental, are favoured in this process as transfer costs are very low[18].
+One of the main competitive advantages derives from the transfer of advanced innovations in process technologies, information technology, product, raw material and components technologies.
+The similarities of products and processes within the company favour the transfer of technological improvements.
+High tech firms, in which intangible assets are fundamental, are favoured in this process as transfer costs are very low [19].

-Manufacturing Strategy in Global Markets As far as design is concerned, CAD technologies not only make it possible to implement product-standardization policies, but when used together with communication technologies, they also make it possible to design the product together with the suppliers.
+As far as design is concerned, CAD technologies not only make it possible to implement product standardisation policies, but when used together with telematic technologies, they also make it possible to design the product together with the suppliers.

-New automation technologies make it possible to obtain economies of scale which utilize learning processes.
+New automation technologies make it possible to obtain economies of scale utilizing learning processes.

-In the distribution context the regulation of control over communication technologies, together with deregulation in transport, favours the creation of alliances [22].
+In the distribution context the regulation of control over communication technologies, together with deregulation in transport, favours to the creation of alliances [23].

-Modern information and communication systems allow greater integration among phases of the operation value chain, and make decentralized units efficient [23].
+Modern information and telematic systems allow greater integration among phases of the operation value chain, and make decentralised units efficient [24].